 - Kidnapping, and

 - Stay inside a building when requesting a ride.
 Remain inside to protect yourself, especially if you are in a dark or poorly illuminated area.
-Your app will notify you when your rider has arrived.
+Your app will notify you when your driver has arrived.

 - Sit in the back seat.
-Choosing to sit in the backseat will allow you to have two exits in case of an emergency.
+Choosing to sit in the back seat will allow you to have two exits in case of an emergency.

 - Stay calm.
 Do not panic or worry about what could potentially happen to you when you are in an Uber or Lyft.
 Keep a positive mindset.
 If something does occur, make sure you know the proper steps on how to handle the situation.

 - Protect yourself.
 If you believe that the driver is behaving suspiciously and you feel uncomfortable being in the car with them, do not be afraid to get out of the car.
 Trust your instincts.
 If you are speculating that the driver is intoxicated or has a suspicious friend with them in the car, then you should cut the ride short.

 If you or a loved one were involved in an Uber or Lyft accident, West Coast Trial Lawyers, has Glendale Uber and Lyft accident attorneys that are readily available to provide you with legal assistance.

 To schedule a free consultation at our Glendale personal injury law firm, contact our 24/7 legal team by calling (818) 839-8800 or emailing [email protected].